microsoft/sqlworkshops/sqlserver2019bigdataclusters/SQL2019BDC/01 - The Big Data Landscape.md

 <p><img style="float: left; margin: 0px 15px 15px 0px;" src="../graphics/point1.png"><b><a name="aks">Activity: Install Class Environment on AKS</a></b></p>

-In this lab you will deploy a BDC to the Azure Kubernetes Service.
+In this lab you will deploy a BDC to the Azure Container Orchestration Tools (Such as Kubernetes or OpenShift) Service.
 You will need a client machine and a subscription to Microsoft Azure where you can create assets.
 This will take some time, so you'll do this now as you work through the next few modules, and then return to the installation process in a later module.

 *NOTE: Your instructor may walk through these steps if the class environment does not have enough resources or time for each person to deploy.
 If so, they will provide you credentials to work with a pre-configured system in class.*